kbase/probabilistic_annotation/README.md

   in KBase format (e.g. kb|cpx.1507///kb|cpx.1813) delimited by separator configuration variable.

+An additional source is KEGG and includes these intermediate files:

+* **KEGG_OTU_FID_ROLE**: Mapping of gene IDs to functional roles.
+* **KEGG_PROTEIN_FASTA**: Fasta file containing the amino acid sequences for a set of gene IDs.
+* **KEGG_COMPLEX_ROLE**: Mapping of complex IDs to functional roles.
+Each line has two fields: (1) Complex ID in KBase format (e.g. kb|cpx.1048) (2) List of functional roles for the complex delimited by separator configuration variable.
+* **KEGG_REACTION_COMPLEX**: Mapping of reaction IDs to complex IDs.
+Each line has two
+  fields: (1) Reaction ID in KBase format (e.g. kb|rxn.5682) (2) List of complex IDs in KBase format (e.g. kb|cpx.1507///kb|cpx.1813) delimited by separator configuration variable.

 Building the Static Database Files
 ----------------------------------

+The static database files are built in multiple steps from one or more sources.
 The Probabilistic Annotation server uses a set of files for its calculations.
 Get the data from the KBase Central Data Model (CDM).
 Need to link genes to reactions.

+Commands to work
+with files:

+pa-gendata generates the files using the KBase Central Data Model. pa-gendata-kegg generates files using the Kyoto Encylopedia of Genes and Genomes.
+Need CDM files first. pa-savedata stores the files in Shock pa-loaddata retrieves the files from Shock
 Get the data from KEGG.

 Loading the Static Database Files